 What Is Keratoconus?

-Below you’ll learn more about this condition and discover how Dr. Selena Chan at The Scleral Lens and Keratoconus Center at Pacific Rims Optometry can treat your keratoconus to safeguard your eye health.
+Below you’ll learn more about this condition and discover how Dr. Selena Chan at The Scleral Lens and Keratoconus Center at Pacific Rims Optometry can offer a wide range of successful options, so you can keep enjoying clear and comfortable vision.

 What is Keratoconus?